 - Facilities financing options: In addition to a number of space options, there are a number of ways to finance your facility.
 Learn about financing a facility privately and financing a facility publicly.
 Also review the list of facilities funding sources in the California Charter Schools Financial Management Guide.
 Find out if your school is eligible for The Charter School Facilities Grant Program (SB 740), which provides funding assistance to charter schools for rent and lease expenditures that meet specific eligibility criteria.

 - Legal requirements: Zoning requirements, local regulations, and occupancy requirements all affect your ability to locate on a given site.
-Get up to speed on these topics here.

 - How to find a facility: The process of finding a new school facility has several stages, including finding a potential site, conducting research (often referred to as "due diligence") to determine if the property will work for school use, obtaining zoning and land use approval from the city or county, obtaining approval for and then completing renovations, and finally obtaining the certificate of occupancy.
 This process is explained further in CCSA's Facilities Handbook.
 Finding a facility can also be made easier by working with vendors who understand and have experience with charters.
 CCSA maintains a list of vendors who may be able to help.
 If you are looking for a public facility, CCSA's Maps for School Developers may also be helpful.